Los Niños Primero Staff

 Board of Directors

-Kenneth (Ken) Mead, Treasurer
+Kenneth (Ken) Mead, Chair

 Ken has been an enthusiastic supporter of Los Niños Primero since 2001.
 He holds Bachelor’s degrees in Business Management and Computer Science.
 He has recently retired from a 32-year career in the information technology industry, where he served colleges and universities, state and local governments, healthcare entities and non-profit organizations.